Walter McCarty

-Walter Lee McCarty (born February 1, 1974) is an American basketball coach and former professional player who serves as the head coach of the Freseros de Irapuato in the Liga Nacional de Baloncesto Profesional (LNBP).
+Walter Lee McCarty (born February 1, 1974) is an American former professional basketball player, and current head coach of the Ostioneros de Guaymas in the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
 McCarty played for the NBA's New York Knicks, Boston Celtics, Phoenix Suns, and the Los Angeles Clippers.
 He last served as head coach of the Evansville Purple Aces from 2018 to 2019.

 Early life and college career

 McCarty was born in Evansville, Indiana.
 He played at William Henry Harrison High School, and as a senior in 1992 led his team to the Evansville II sectional championship and was named to the Indiana All Star Team.
 McCarty played college basketball at the University of Kentucky where he was a part of the team that won the NCAA championship in 1996.
 In 1994, McCarty's made three-pointer completed Kentucky's 31-point comeback over LSU—the biggest second-half rally in NCAA history.
 He was selected by the Knicks with the 19th pick in the 1996 NBA draft.